Spherical bearing: Construction

-Application
+Applications

-Spherical bearings are used in countless applications, wherever rotational motion must be allowed to change the alignment of its rotation axis.
-A good example is the drive axle bearings of a vehicle control arm (or A-arm) suspension.
+Spherical bearings are used in car suspensions, engines, driveshafts, heavy machinery, sewing machines, robotics and many other applications: wherever rotational motion must be allowed to change the alignment of its rotation axis.
+An example, although this is rarely used in practice, is the drive axle bearings of a vehicle control arm (or A-arm) suspension.
 The mechanics of the suspension allow the axle to move up and down (and the wheel to turn in order to steer the vehicle), and the axle bearings must allow the rotational axis of the axle to change without binding.
-While in practice, spherical bearings are rarely used here, it is a simple concept that illustrates a possible application of a spherical bearing.
+This is a simple concept that illustrates a possible application of a spherical bearing.
 In fact, spherical bearings are used in smaller sub-components of this type of suspension, for example certain types of constant-velocity joints.

-Spherical bearings are used in car suspensions, engines, driveshafts, heavy machinery, sewing machines, robotics and many other applications.